soham583/App-analysis/README.md

 <img width="700" alt="gp5_22" src="https://user-images.githubusercontent.com/66030548/235307229-9290cad8-3fda-4bc9-9e93-e9e0338abdc2.png">

+From this we can see most negative reviews are about redeeming 'rewards' or using 'gift cards'.
+Some are about login issues.

-App store reviews for Loco app:
+### App store reviews for Loco app:

 Positive reviews: